Diabetic Eye Treatment in Ocala, FL

 Diabetic Eye Treatment Ocala FL

-Diabetes can cause visual problems as well as blindness.
+Diabetes can cause visual problems and blindness.
 It’s actually one of the leading causes of blindness in people in their 50s and younger.
-As we have birthdays and live with diabetes we are more likely to develop Diabetic Retinopathy to the small blood vessels and arteries in the eye.
-We are also more likely to develop other eye problems.
+As we age and live with diabetes, we are more likely to develop diabetic retinopathy of the small blood vessels and arteries in the eye, as well as other eye problems.

-In the earliest stage of diabetic retinopathy, sight is not seriously affected and in 80% of diabetics the condition does not progress.
-If it does progress, straight lines, reading and close work may become blurred.
-It is important that diabetics have regular comprehensive eye exams to protect against the progression of diabetic retinopathy.
+In the earliest stage of diabetic retinopathy, sight is not seriously affected, and the condition does not progress in 80% of people with diabetes.
+Regular comprehensive eye exams can protect against the progression of diabetic retinopathy.

 What Causes Diabetic Retinopathy?

-Diabetes is a chronic condition of elevated blood sugar.
-When your blood sugar levels are not regulated and this goes on for a long time, various tissues in your body can sustain damage.
-This includes the blood vessels in your eyes.
-These blood vessels are tiny so are more fragile.
-When they become weak as a result of chronically elevated blood sugar, they leak fluid into the eye around the retina.
+Diabetic Retinopathy Ocala FL Diabetes is a chronic condition of elevated blood sugar.
+When your blood sugar levels are not regulated for a long time, various tissues in your body can sustain damage.
+The blood vessels in your eyes are tiny and even more fragile.
+When they become weak due to chronically elevated blood sugar, they leak fluid into the eye around the retina.

 What Are Symptoms of Diabetic Retinopathy?